IRedDragonICY/textractor/README.md

 ## 🏁 Getting Started

-Follow these steps to get Textractor running on your local machine.
+Follow these steps to get Contextractor running on your local machine.

 ### Prerequisites